MonarchDoge/CS4300/README.md

 try and get me out.
 I thouroughly used AI to assist me in restructuring my views.py, formatting my urls for both, and creating a broad arrangement of test cases.
 I also used it to create the little local walkthrough above.
+I mainly used copilot so I could see how messed up parts of the code were and emulate fixing the problems.
+ChatGPT was used to ask questions on how certain things were used.

 There is no way to remove a booking once someone has selected it this company has a enforced no refund policy.
 We won't do it